Montreal–Gaspé train: Suspension of service

+Restoration of service

-In 2020, the repair was finally underway and the rail section from Matapédia to Port Daniel is expected to be operational in late 2023.
+In 2020, repair work was finally underway and the rail section from Matapédia to Port Daniel was expected to be operational in late 2023.
 Via Rail said, however, they wish to wait until the whole line is repaired before resuming service.

+On June 27, 2023 the Government of Quebec announced that service to Gaspé would be restored in 2026 after the completion of a multi-year $872 million project to completely rehabilitate the Gaspé railway.

+The Gaspé railway rehabilitation project was divided into three sections: Matapédia to Caplan (which is complete), Caplan to Port-Daniel-Gascons (which is now under construction and will be completed in 2024), and Port-Daniel-Gascons to Gaspé (which will begin in 2023 with riprap work along the line).

 Route

 The tracks this train operated on have changed ownership several times.
 Until 1998, the tracks from Montreal to Gaspé were owned by Canadian National Railway (CN).
-That year, CN sold the lines between Rivière-du-Loup and Matapédia, as well as Matapédia to Gaspé, to Quebec Railway Corporation which established two subsidiary companies, the Chemin de fer de la Matapédia et du Golfe (Matapédia & Gulf Railway) and Chemin de fer Baie des Chaleurs (Chaleur Bay Railway) respectively.
-In 2001, CFBC sold the portion of the Matapédia-to-Gaspé line east of Chandler to Chemin de fer de la Gaspésie (Gaspé Railway), which is owned by local municipalities with maintenance contracted to CFBC.
+That year, CN sold the lines between Rivière-du-Loup and Matapédia, as well as Matapédia to Gaspé, to Quebec Railway Corporation, which established two subsidiary companies, the Chemin de fer de la Matapédia et du Golfe (Matapédia & Gulf Railway) and Chemin de fer Baie des Chaleurs (Chaleur Bay Railway) respectively.
+In 2001, CFBC sold the portion of the Matapédia-to-Gaspé line east of Chandler to Chemin de fer de la Gaspésie (Gaspé Railway), which was owned by local municipalities with maintenance contracted to CFBC.
 In 2007, CFG purchased the remainder of the line from Matapédia to Chandler after the CFBC listed it for abandonment.
 In 2008, CN purchased the CFMG line from Rivière-du-Loup to Matapédia, returning ownership of this line after QRC encountered financial difficulty.